sihan010/audio_scrapper_downloader/Readme.md

 > Developed for learning & experimental purpose only.
 Not intended to
 > infringe and copyright.
 Use responsibly.

+## How to Run

+- Install Node.JS
+- Clone this repository and open terminal on project folder
+- Run command `npm install`
+- Run command `npm run dev`
+- Select appropriate action ( See next section for action explanation )

 ## Actions

 - Get albums of a year